omgnetwork/elixir-omg/README.md

 # Install on a Linux host
 Follow the guide to **[install](docs/install.md)** the Child Chain server, Watcher and Watcher Info.

-## Troubleshooting
-Solutions to common problems may be found in the [troubleshooting](docs/troubleshooting.md) document.

 # Installing Plasma contract snapshots

 To pull in the compatible snapshot for Geth: